 It all starts with your first meal of the day.
 If you constantly pick sugary energy drinks or processed snacks, you are paving your way to heart problems, jittery hands, and explosive sugar crashes.

-The top-performing breakfast foods are oatmeal, eggs, and fruit -make sure you always have these in your fridge.
+The top-performing breakfast foods are oatmeal, eggs, and fruits.
+Always have these in your fridge.
 Another component element here is water.
 Fill out a glass bottle and put it on your nightstand or bathroom counter.
 Prioritize drinking water even before you take your coffee.

 Plan out your on-the-go breakfast the night before or ahead of the week.
 Blend up a natural juice and keep it in a bottle in the fridge, separate Tupperware with yogurt, fruit, or oatmeal, and eat it at work.